Parathyroid Education on Video

 Featured Flicks are 3-10 minute videos with detailed information on many parathyroid subjects.
 Enjoy!

-High calcium and Hyperparathyroidism with NIH Criteria.
 Dr. Politz from the Norman Parathyroid Center presents a discussion on NIH criteria for diagnosing hyperparathyroidism to the American Association of Clinical Endocrinologists.

 Hyperplasia is Rare: Parathyroid Disease confusion in diagnosis